Madison County Municipal Court

 First, you will go through the arraignment.
 At this time, you will decide how you will plead: guilty, not guilty, or no contest.
 Those who plead guilty or no contest will generally complete their case that same day.
 If you plead not guilty, this means you will then have additional court appearances.
 Before the trial stage, you go through a pretrial hearing.
 At that point, you or your attorney can negotiate for a plea agreement with the prosecutor.
 If you have any pending motions after the pretrial, you will then go to a motion hearing.
 At this point, witnesses can testify and the judge will make the decision regarding the issues raised in the motions.
 If the case does not get resolved during the pretrial or motion hearing, you go to trial.
 During the trial, the prosecution will present its case, and you get to question the prosecution witnesses.
 You can then present your own evidence if you choose.
 The judge, or jury, will then determine whether you are guilty or not.
 If they find you not guilty, you are free to go.
 If you are guilty, you have a sentence hearing to find out what punishments you will receive.
 You and/or your attorney can present mitigating circumstances to the judge at the sentence hearing.Finding The Right Attorney For Your Case In The Madison County Municipal Court

 It is very important that you have a good attorney working on your side whenever you are going to court.
 You want a lawyer with expertise in your particular kind of case.
-I have developed expertise in DUI/OVI defense, and I represent clients in central Ohio courts, including the Madison County Municipal Court.
-You can find out more information about me in my profile and the firm overview.
+We have developed expertise in DUI / OVI defense, and we represent clients in central Ohio courts, including the Madison County Municipal Court.
+You can find out more information about us in our profile and the firm overview.
 You can also check out results from past cases and reviews from prior clients.
-To discuss how I can help with your case, you can schedule a free phone consultation by EMAIL or by calling me at 614-717-1177.
+To discuss how we can help with your case, you can schedule a free phone consultation by EMAIL or by calling us at 614-717-1177.